fadihassoun/covid_responce/README.md

 # covid_response

 COVID-19 Response Website; Specification and Design

-The purpose of this document is to provide the Cyprus government with the design and specification of an informative website on COVID-19 with supportive tools for all citizens.
+The purpose of this document is to provide the government with the design and specification of an informative website on COVID-19 with supportive tools for all citizens.
 The requirements are defined and mapped onto the necessary features.
 Also, details about the content, structure, and style of the website are provided.

 Requirements

-Through this website, the government’s main goal is to safeguard citizens’ lives and limit the spread of the virus by:
+Through this website, the main goal is to safeguard citizens’ lives and limit the spread of the virus by:
 Providing citizens with information on the current situation and protective guidelines.
 Testing suspected cases to isolate and help infected individuals.